El Paso Immigration Service

 Visas are travel documents enabling citizens of foreign countries to enter another country.
 There are two main types of visas for the United States: immigrant visas and non-immigrant visas.

 Immigrant visas are for people traveling to the U.S. to live permanently and in most cases, require sponsorship from a U.S. citizen or permanent resident.
 There are several circumstances when immigration visas apply:

 - Immediate relative and family sponsored: this includes marriage and adoption

 - Employment sponsored: there are many types of employment visas based on a tiered system of preference, beginning with people of “extraordinary ability in the sciences, arts, education, business, or athletics”

 - Diversity Visa Program: provides visas to citizens from countries with low rates of immigration to the U.S.

 - Special immigrants: immigrants who are employed as Iraqi or Afghan translators or interpreters or who are Iraqis or Afghans working on behalf of the U.S. government, as well as certain religious workers, could be eligible for special immigrant visas

-For help with your visa application, contact the immigration law attorneys at Garcia & Rebe.
+For help with your visa application and other immigration services, contact an attorney at Garcia & Rebe, PLLC.

 Green cards are documents granting permanent residence in the United States.
 There are many advantages to obtaining a green card: